MegApril/dv-physical-and-nonphysical-injuries/README.md

 # Exploring Domestic Violence Injuries in Colorado (2020–2024)
 ## Urban vs Rural Disparities in Physical and Non-Physical Harm

+In local news, domestic violence and how the community is responding has been a major area of discussion in Colorado.
 Comparitvely, a minority of the number of domestic violence cases in Colorado report major physical injuries.
 The majority are labeled as either “None” or “Apparent Minor Injury.”
-This project investigates whether these patterns differ across urban and rural counties and what this may suggest about **coercive control, underreporting, or systemic disparities in response.
+This project investigates whether these patterns differ across urban and rural counties and what this may suggest about what the way these crimes are changing over time.

-The analysis merges DV injury data with county classification data to explore geographic differences.
-Trends are visualized using bar graphs, faceted line plots, and urban/rural comparisons.
-Insights are drawn from five years of data (2020–2024).

 ---

-## Key Questions
+## Key Questions and Quick Insights
 - Do injury type patterns differ between urban and rural counties?
+  - Yes.
+As we can see in the [top 3 injuries graph,](#Top-3-DV-Injuries-by-Percent-Within-Area-Type) 'Apparent Minor Injury' and 'None' remained the top two injury types reported in both urban and rural areas.
+However, the third most reported injury type in Rural areas is 'Other Major Injury', and in Urban areas it is 'Possible Internal Injury.'
 - What injury types are most frequently reported, and how have they changed from 2020 to 2024?
+  - Consistently, the top 2 injury types reported are: 'Apparent Minor Injury' and 'None.'
+This is consistent across all years from 2020 - 2024.
+  - The third top injury report differs from rural to urban counties.
+We can see in the [top 5 injuries graph,](#top-five-injuries-by-type) that 'Apparent Minor Injuries' decreased when comparing 2020 to 2024, and 'None' increased comparing 2020 to 2024.
-- What does the prevalence of 'Apparent Minor Injury' and “None” as the top injury types signal?
+- What does the prevalence of 'Apparent Minor Injury,' and “None” as the top injury types signal?
+  - In order fully to answer this question, further analysis using machine learning could be a step in the right direction which is outside the scope of this project.
+Training a naive bayesian model with text from police reports, witness statements and court documents may help narrow down the specifics of what is included in these broad categories using text based classification.

 ---